Life Insurance for Smokers

 Participate in a smoking cessation program

-By doing so, you’re committing to ending the smoking habit.
-But be aware that insurance companies have time limits on program participation.
+By doing so, you’re committing to quit smoking.
+Be aware that insurance companies have time limits on program participation.

 You won’t be able to enter a smoking cessation program one week, then apply for life insurance the next.
 Companies will typically require your participation in the program for anywhere from 12 to 24 months.

-But even with completing a smoking cessation program, you may still pay a higher rate than a non-smoker.
-However, it’ll still be lower than a full smoking rate.
+But even with completing a smoking cessation program, you may still pay a higher rate than a smoke-free applicant.
+However, it’ll be lower than a full smoking rate.

 Work with insurance companies that specialize in life insurance for smokers